robotology/superquadric-grasp-demo/README.md

 1. Launch the `yarprobotinterface`.
 1. Launch the `cameras`.
 1. Launch the basic modules:`iKinGazeCtrl`, `iKinCartsianSolver`- for both right and left arm.
+For a safe approach during the grasping, we recommend to launch also `wholeBodyDynamics` and `gravityCompensator`.
+We use in fact the estimate of the forces measured at the end-effector in order to stop the movement in case of collisions.
 1. Launch the [`skinManager`](https://github.com/robotology/icub-main/tree/master/src/modules/skinManager) and `skinManagerGui` and connect.
 Set the `binarization filter` `off` and the `compensation gain` and the `contact compensation gain` at the minimum values.
+If you do not want use the skin, we also provide a  [`FingersPositionControl`](https://github.com/robotology-playground/fingers-position-control).
 1. Launch and connect all the modules required from the demo, which are collected in the  [`iCub_Grasp_Demo` xml](https://github.com/robotology/icub-grasp-demo/blob/master/app/script/grasp-demo.xml.template).
 1. The [`rfsmGui`](https://github.com/robotology/rfsmTools#testing-the-rfsmgui) will open.
 Play `run` on the Gui to start  the state machine executing the demo.
 More information about the `iCub_Grasp_Demo` state machine are provided [here](https://github.com/robotology/icub-grasp-demo/tree/master/app/lua).